Approximate Computing Survey, Part I: Terminology and Software & Hardware Approximation Techniques: Approximate Computing Survey

 \begin{description}[leftmargin=35pt] \item[ Part I:] It is presented in the current paper, and it introduces the AxC paradigm (terminology and principles) and reviews software \& hardware approximation techniques. \item[Part II:] It is presented in \cite{mysurvey_pt2}, and it reviews application-specific \& architectural approximation techniques and introduces the AxC applications (domains, quality metrics, benchmarks). \end{description}

-The remainder of the article (Part I of survey) is organized as follows.
-Section~\ref{sec:paradigm} provides fundamental concepts of AxC, while the next two sections (Sections~\ref{sec:sw_lvl}-\ref{sec:hw_lvl}) present the reviewed and classified software- and hardware-level works, respectively.
-Finally, Section~\ref{sec:conc} concludes the article.
+The remainder of the article (Part I of the survey) is organized as follows.
+Section~\ref{sec:paradigm} provides fundamental concepts of AxC, while the next two sections (Sections~\ref{sec:sw_lvl}-\ref{sec:hw_lvl}) review and classify software- and hardware-level works, respectively.
+Section~\ref{sec:comp} performs a quantitative analysis for all the reviewed approximation techniques.
+Finally, Section~\ref{sec:conc} concludes the survey.